AdroitAnandAI/No-Touch-Display-Interface-at-Edge-IoT/README.md

 ## Models Used

 ### Gesture Detection Pipeline Models
-Four Pre-trained OpenVINO models are executed on the input video stream, one feeding onto another, to detect a) Face Location b) Head Pose c) Facial Landmarks and d) Gaze Angles.
+Four Pre-trained OpenVINO models are executed on the input video stream, one feeding onto another, to detect a) Face Location b) Head Pose c) Facial Landmarks and d) Gaze Angles. <br>
 a) Face Detection: A pruned MobileNet backbone with efficient depth-wise convolutions is used.
-The model outputs (x, y) coordinates of the face in the image, which is fed as input to steps (b) and (c)
+The model outputs (x, y) coordinates of the face in the image, which is fed as input to steps (b) and (c)<br>
-b) Head Pose Estimation: The model outputs Yaw, Pitch and Roll angles of head, taking face image as input from step (a)
+b) Head Pose Estimation: The model outputs Yaw, Pitch and Roll angles of head, taking face image as input from step (a)<br>
 c) Facial Landmarks: a custom CNN used to estimate 35 facial landmarks.
 This model takes cropped face image from step (a) as input and computes facial landmarks, as above.
-Such a detailed map is required to identify facial gestures, though it is double as heavy in compute demand (0.042 vs 0.021 GFlops), compared to the Landmark Regression model, which gives just 5 facial landmarks.
+Such a detailed map is required to identify facial gestures, though it is double as heavy in compute demand (0.042 vs 0.021 GFlops), compared to the Landmark Regression model, which gives just 5 facial landmarks.<br>
-d) Gaze Estimation: custom VGG-like CNN for gaze direction estimation.
+d) Gaze Estimation: custom VGG-like CNN for gaze direction estimation.<br><br>
 The network takes 3 inputs: left eye image, right eye image, and three head pose angles - (yaw, pitch, and roll) - and outputs 3-D gaze vector in Cartesian coordinate system.

 ### Speech Recognition Models
 To decode sound waves, we use OpenVINO Feature Extraction & Decoder Library which takes in and transcribe the audio coming from the microphone.
-We have used the speech library as mentioned in OpenVINO toolkit to run speech recognition on the edge, without going online.
+We have used the speech library as mentioned in OpenVINO toolkit to run speech recognition on the edge, without going online.<br>

 ### Post-Processing Model Outputs